aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## CHANGELOG

 **Oct, XXth 2023 | v5.5**
 - Added > Spawn for helicopters can be set over the ship floors or platforms in water.
-Check the documentation (WIP);
+Check the documentation;
+- Added > All infantry soldiers and paratroopers can get easily flashlights on their rifles when the editor desactivates their night-vision-goggles;
 - Improved > All CSWR markers are invisible since the Briefing screen (init.sqf file has been included in project);
 - Improved > New method (more feasible to performance) to check if destinations and spawn-points are busy before accept new groups/vehicles, avoiding accidental explosions;
 - Improved > Loadout > New method to build custom loadouts (more flexible and intuitive);